Mission 20 · Stage 2

 2

-Both must be true — armed AND motion — before alarming.
+Both must be true — armed AND motion — before the alarm sounds.

 if (armed && digitalRead(PIR_PIN) == HIGH)